luke-titley/git-poly/README.md

 # Similar/Related projects

-You can use any of these tools along with 'git poly'.
+You can these along with 'git poly'.

 - [git slave] (http://gitslave.sourceforge.net/gits-man-page.html#get_status_on_all_branches)
 - [google repo] (https://gerrit.googlesource.com/git-repo)